Lucastdeg/WRO-2024-SAPIENS/README.md

 For example, I mention the strategy to dodge obstacles, I link the code module that covers that

 ## Engineering Materials
-All the materials used for our solution
+All the materials used to create our robot
 - 1 Arduino Nano Every (https://docs.arduino.cc/hardware/nano-every/)
 - 1 TB6612 H-Bridge (HW-166)
 - 3 Ultrasonic Sensors (1 at the front, the other two right and left)